Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample3_ExtractKeyPhrases.md

 ## Extracting key phrases from multiple inputs

-To extract key phrases from multiple text inputs as a batch, call `ExtractKeyPhrases` on an `IEnumerable` of strings.
+To extract key phrases from multiple text inputs as a batch, call `ExtractKeyPhrasesBatch` on an `IEnumerable` of strings.
 The results are returned as a `ExtractKeyPhrasesResultCollection`.

 ```C# Snippet:TextAnalyticsSample3ExtractKeyPhrasesConvenience
 ExtractKeyPhrasesResultCollection results = client.ExtractKeyPhrasesBatch(inputs);
 ```

-To extract key phrases from a collection of text inputs in different languages, call `ExtractKeyPhrases` on an `IEnumerable` of `TextDocumentInput` objects, setting the `Language` on each input.
+To extract key phrases from a collection of text inputs in different languages, call `ExtractKeyPhrasesBatch` on an `IEnumerable` of `TextDocumentInput` objects, setting the `Language` on each input.

 ```C# Snippet:TextAnalyticsSample3ExtractKeyPhrasesBatch
 var inputs = new List<TextDocumentInput>